johanz97/johanz97/README.md

 I like to learn new things, open to opinions and criteria of other people in order to generate new knowledge and skills that help me improve my professional profile.

+I am currently in the position of Flutter developer at Supercash.

 <h2>Find me around the web👁‍🗨👉:</h2>

 <ul>